allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 MISSION REMARKS

 !!!
 Note PEX automatically removes dashes from MDSs.
 E.g., "MC-130" will export as "MC130".

 3. When ready to create the TAP export file, in the PEX MB, select "Tools, Export to TAP…" The "Export to TAP" dialog will appear.
 The dialog will display all the same missions/sorties displayed on the Mission Board.

-A. Using the "Export TAP File Location/Name" browse button, select the location and name to save the file about to be created.
+1. Using the "Export TAP File Location/Name" browse button, select the location and name to save the file about to be created.

-B. \(If known\) Type in the ATO ID, ACO, and Revision \#.
+2. \(If known\) Type in the ATO ID, ACO, and Revision \#.

-C. Enter your ATO Unit ID and Service.
+3. Enter your ATO Unit ID and Service.
 Click "Save Settings" to enter this Unit ID and Service for all your missions.

-D. Select the missions you want exported to the file.
+4. Select the missions you want exported to the file.
 Each PEX mission selected wil generate an

 "AIRMSN" record on the export file.

-E. From among the missions you select for export, select the events you want to export.
+5. From among the missions you select for export, select the events you want to export.
 Clicking the "Show only CT Events" box wil filter your list down to just events that have control times.
 Each PEX sortie event selected wil generate a "TASK" record on the export file.

-F. When you have al the missions and events selected, click "Export."
+6. When you have al the missions and events selected, click "Export."
 The generated file can be imported by TAP.

 Distance, Time, and Fuel